THE WEDDING PHOTO GUIDE

 Travel Time + Timelines

 Coverage is consecutive.
 Factor travel time into your day if your getting ready, ceremony or reception locations differ.
 Consider traffic and delays as well.
-I am chill about things running behind but I watch the clock for 2 reasons: 1. light, I stalk the sun and weather, 2. because there are so many vendors and elements that make up your wedding day.
-Everyone has a job to do and running really late affects everyone in attendance.
+I am chill about things running behind because there are so many vendors and elements that make up your wedding day, but everyone has a job to do and timing affects everyone in attendance.

 You want these photos

-If you are a person that does not like being photographed, remember this: your portraits are just one hour out of the whole day and then there is hours of reception time to party.
+I am not a photographer that takes over your day of spends a long time on portraits.
+If you are a person that does not like being photographed, I get it, I don't meet many people who do, but on the day of remember this: your portraits are just one hour out of the whole day and then there is hours of reception time to party.
 After the day is over you have gorgeous photos for the rest of your life to print and share with family + friends.
-The day will go by quicker than you think and it can sometimes be a blur, so in the moment you may want to decline certain things suggested to you but: you.want.these.photos.

 Your wedding attire will get dirty

 Accept it and embrace it.
-If it touches the ground it will drag across any floor or the ground.
 Avoiding spills pre-ceremony is a priority but once the party starts....just factor a cleaning into your budget because worrying is an unnecessary stress.
 Have fun!

 Making it happen